stessaris/negdis-experiments/README.md

 # Code and experiments for the paper "Process discovery on deviant traces and other stranger things"

-This repository include the data and the support code to run the experiments, as well as the code implementing the algorithm described in the paper (in the [dist](dist) directory, both compiled and source).
+This repository include the data and the support code to run the experiments, as well as the code implementing the algorithm described in the paper (in the [dist](dist) directory).

 ## Running the experiments